THE PLATFORM

 Consider who your characters are.
 Where did they grow up?
 Who do they hang out with?
 What are the sorts of things they prioritize, and how does that impact not only what they talk about, but how they talk about it?

-Earlier, we talked about learning how to write dialogue in fiction shouldn’t necessarily mirror the chaotic structure of real-world conversations.
+We talked about how learning how to write dialogue in fiction shouldn’t necessarily mirror the chaotic structure of real-world conversations.
+It needs to be believable, but in, truth, it will be more structured and planned.

-Basically, this means you should treat your dialogue the same way you treat everything else in your story: it should serve a purpose, and it should be interesting.
+Basically, this means you should treat your dialogue the same way you treat everything else in your story: it should serve a purpose, it should move the storyline forward, and it should be interesting.

 Dialogue should happen for a reason.
 It should be motivated.